StaPH-B/docker-builds/build-files/kleborate/3.2.4/README.md

 ## Known Issue :warning:

 This docker image `staphb/kleborate:3.2.4` (and the identical docker image hosted on quay.io `quay.io/staphb/kleborate:3.2.4`) throws an error when attempting to use the E. coli specific sub-module with `kleborate --preset escherichia`.
 This is due to missing dependencies such as `ezclermont`.
 See issue [#1475](https://github.com/StaPH-B/docker-builds/issues/1475) for more details.
 We recommend using the docker image `staphb/kleborate:3.2.4-micromamba` which has been built with `micromamba` and includes the necessary dependencies to run the E. coli sub-module.
+See [the Dockerfile and README here](../3.2.4/) for that image for more details.

 Additional tools: